whaakman/azure-docs.nl-nl/articles/data-factory/create-azure-ssis-integration-runtime.md

 $AzureSSISMaxParallelExecutionsPerNode = 2

 # SSISDB info
-$SSISDBServerEndpoint = "[your Azure SQL Database server name.database.windows.net or your Azure SQL Managed Instance (private preview) server endpoint]"
+$SSISDBServerEndpoint = "[your Azure SQL Database server name.database.windows.net or your Azure SQL Managed Instance (Preview) server endpoint]"
 $SSISDBServerAdminUserName = "[your server admin username]"
 $SSISDBServerAdminPassword = "[your server admin password]"

-# Remove the SSISDBPricingTier variable if you are using Azure SQL Managed Instance (private preview)
+# Remove the SSISDBPricingTier variable if you are using Azure SQL Managed Instance (Preview)
 # This parameter applies only to Azure SQL Database.
 For the basic pricing tier, specify "Basic", not "B".
 For standard tiers, specify "S0", "S1", "S2", 'S3", etc.
 $SSISDBPricingTier = "[your Azure SQL Database pricing tier.
 Examples: Basic, S0, S1, S2, S3, etc.]"

-## These two parameters apply if you are using a VNet and an Azure SQL Managed Instance (private preview)
+## These two parameters apply if you are using a VNet and an Azure SQL Managed Instance (Preview)
 # Specify information about your classic or Azure Resource Manager virtual network (VNet).
 $VnetId = "[your VNet resource ID or leave it empty]"
 $SubnetName = "[your subnet name or leave it empty]"